 Pulmonary actinomycosis is a rare lung infection caused by bacteria.

 Pulmonary actinomycosis is caused by certain bacteria normally found in the mouth and gastrointestinal tract, where they do not usually cause harm.
-However, poor
+Poor

 and can increase your risk of face, jaw, and lung infections caused by these bacteria.

 The infection often comes on slowly.
 It may be weeks or months before diagnosis is confirmed.